 Because of all these oddities, as well as various strange, scary and hilarious things which happened to the family, she wrote scores of letters home to relatives and friends who all thought it was so crazy she must be making it up.

 Maintaining the sunshine theme she now lives in Spain, with the same weird-sounding husband and writes books about all their crazy experiences.

 So far she has penned Into Africa with 3 kids, 13 crates and a husband, which covers the first year of their crazy life in Zambia, as well as the sequel, More Into Africa with 3 kids, some dogs and a husband, covering the next three years.
-Being released on the 12th December is the final in the author’s Zambian Triology, Much More Into Africa with kids, dogs, horses and a husband, This guides the reader through the family’s final years living in Lusaka (and out and back in again) .
+The final in the author’s Zambian Triology, Much More Into Africa with kids, dogs, horses and a husband, was released in January 2020.
+This guides the reader through the family’s final years living in Lusaka (and out of it and back in again) .

 She reckons there are still plenty more books to come, about their lives in South Africa, and possibly even as far back as Canada, if she dare!

 And of course, the madness didn’t stop just because they moved to Spain, oh dear me, no!